Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

 Stokes $Q$ and $U$ contribute asymmetric constraining power, with $Q$ providing approximately 60\% and $U$ providing 40\% of the total.
 This asymmetry arises from the azimuthal structure of the precision matrix.
 Modes approximately aligned with the $k_x$ and $k_y$ axes suffer contamination from low-$\ell$ fluctuations coupled in by the square window function.
 For Stokes $Q$, primary CMB $E$-mode power further degrades these modes, leaving the diagonal directions (along $k_x \pm k_y$) relatively clean and highly informative.
 In Stokes $U$, the noise contributions from mask coupling and CMB $E$-mode power affect complementary mode orientations, resulting in more uniform but overall lower precision when summed across the Fourier plane.

-The radial $\ell$-dependence reveals that intermediate angular scales provide most of the constraining power.
+The radial $\ell$-dependence reveals that, combining the constraining power across bands, intermediate angular scales dominate the total, though the precise $\ell$ range that contributes most is not identical in every band.
 The monopole ($\ell=0$) contributes $<$1\% of the total curvature; source-to-source flux variations show this mode to be too noisy to constrain the subtle effects of $\betapol$.
 Low-$\ell$ modes ($\ell < 3000$) contribute approximately 45\% of the total precision on $\betapol^{95}$ and $\betapol^{220}$, and $\sim$30\% on $\betapol^{150}$.
 The cumulative curvature reaches $>$90\% of its asymptotic value by $\ell = 13{,}000$ across all three bands, indicating that modes above $\ell \sim 15{,}000$ add minimal constraining power on $\betapol$.

 Individual sources contribute heterogeneously but without extreme outliers.
 The most constraining source (SPT-S J025329-5441.8 at 150~GHz) provides 12\% of the total precision, while no other single source exceeds 7\%.
 For comparison, uniform contribution across 100 sources would yield 1\% per source.
 This moderate heteroskedasticity validates our methodological choices of the source-averaged construction of leakage templates and the use of bootstrap resampling for uncertainty estimation.
+To verify directly that the measurement is not driven by a single source or by a particular source subset, we repeat the analysis on independent source subsets in Appendix~\ref{app:splitsample}; the resulting $\betapol$ constraints are statistically consistent with the baseline.
+We nonetheless retain the full-sample baseline because it is statistically optimal under the model and because the bootstrap resampling already accounts for source-to-source variation.